Council Visitor Center

 one of the largest individually owned and operated apple orchards in the world.

-A unique feature was the electrically operated tramway.
-As fast as the fruit was packed, it was conveyed over the tram to the railroad, a distance of 4 miles.
+One of the most unique features was the electrically operated tramway.
+As fast as the fruit was packed, it was conveyed a distance of 4 miles over the tram to the railroad.
 The fragrance of this orchard in bloom is said to have drenched the air for miles.
 Other fruit growing areas can be found east of Council.

 Seven Devils Mountains

 The Seven Devils range takes its name from seven serrated peaks, which stand in a semicircle.
 Displaying their ruggedness, color, grandeur, and depth, the eastern skyline

 of Hells Canyon – the deepest canyon in North America -, runs almost 40 miles between the Snake and Little Salmon rivers.
 Upon the flanks are at least 32